vippsas/vipps-developers/knowledge-base/applying-for-services.md

 ## Register as a Vipps merchant in Norway

-To start a service agreement, you will to apply for a *Merchant Agreement* on [portal.vipps.no](https://portal.vipps.no/register).
+To start a service agreement, apply for a *Merchant Agreement* on [portal.vipps.no](https://portal.vipps.no/register).
 This is a legal agreement between you and Vipps MobilePay.